LATEST NEWS

 CBS 60 Minutes: Africa’s Lions Poisoned

 The Living with Lions team and the Lion Guardians are very grateful to CBS for publicizing the devastating effects that Furadan poisoning has had on lions and other African wildlife.
-Until the Sixty Minutes program aired, the manufacturer of Furadan had consistently denied all the evidence of massive wildlife deaths due to its misuse.
+Until the Sixty Minutes program aired, the manufacturer of Furadan had consistently denied all the evidence of wildlife deaths due to its misuse.
 Immediately following the broadcast, they withdrew it from the Kenya market and farmers have switched to less dangerous products for legitimate pest control needs.

 To learn more visit our lion poisoning page